Rugved2006/Cafe-billing-system/STATEMENT.md

 ---

 ## Conclusion
-The Café Billing System successfully demonstrates how Python can be used to create real-world, interactive billing applications.
+The Cafe Billing System successfully demonstrates how Python can be used to create real-world, interactive billing applications.
 The project provides a reliable, accurate, and user-friendly method for restaurants to manage customer orders and billing.

 ---